home

 Hey Kids, It's a Harp

 The Harp is a member of the string family.
-Harps have a neck, a resonator and strings.
+Harps have a neck, a resonator, and strings.
 Its strings may be plucked or strummed.
-A harp player may be referred to as a harpist.
+A harp player is referred to as a harpist.

 History

 Harps date back thousands of years.
 Harps can be seen in Middle eastern paintings 2500 years before Christ.
-King David is often easy to find in paintings during his reign.
+King David is easy to find in paintings during his reign.
 He is often holding a harp, and is known to have played one.
-Smaller harps have been played by minstrals and troubadors for hundreds of years.
-During the Renaissance in Europe large floor harps begin to be seen.
+Smaller harps were played by minstrels and troubadours for hundreds of years.
+During the Renaissance in Europe large floor harps began to be built.
 Then in 1782, in France, the double-action harp was invented, allowing the player to raise and lower the pitch of the strings with foot pedals.
 This new double-action system allowed harpists to play a wide variety of music without having to re-tune their harp for each piece.
 By the middle of the 18th century the harp had become so popular that composers began to include parts for the harp in their compositions for the symphony orchestra.

 How It's Played